davenaylor/postie/readme.txt

 The IMAP extension is known to be installed on the following popular webhosts:
 * Dreamhost

+= How can I embed youtube or vimeo videos? =

+Simply put the url in the body of your e-mail.
+(Make sure that you have the option to convert url into links turned on)

 == CHANGELOG ==

+= 1.3.5 (2009.10.xx) =
+* Can use fetchmails.php to fetch mail from multiple mailboxes
+* Fixed problem with embedding youtube videos from html (richtext) e-mail
+* Added support for embedding vimeo vidoes

 = 1.3.4 (2009.10.05) =
 * Fixed problem with images not posting under cron
 * Fixed issue with disappearing password